ibm-cloud-docs/assistant/beta-versions.md

 ## Skill version limits
 {: #beta-versions-limits}

-A skill version does not count as a skill.
-The number of skill versions you can create in a single service instance depends on your {{site.data.keyword.conversationshort}} plan.
+The number of versions you can create for a skill depends on your {{site.data.keyword.conversationshort}} plan.

 | Service plan     | Skills per service instance |
 |------------------|----------------------------:|